playcanvas/developer.playcanvas.com/content/en/user-manual/physics/index.md

 * Linear Velocity
 * Angular Velocity

-Bodies move in response to forces that are applied to them.
+## Forces and Impulses

+Bodies move in response to forces and impulses.
+A force is applied to a body over a period of time whereas an impulse is a force that is applied in an instant.
+Let's consider a couple of examples.
+If you want to push a heavy weight across the floor, you would apply a force over an amount of time.
+If you want to fire a cannonball from a cannon, you would apply a single impulse:

 ## Units of Measurement